cryptoprofitswitcher/CryptoProfitSwitcher/SRBMiner/ReadMe.txt

 "target_temperature" : A NUMBER BETWEEN 0-99, MINER WILL TRY TO MAINTAIN THIS TEMPERATURE FOR GPU.
 IF TARGET_TEMPERATURE OPTION NOT SET TO ZERO ON CONFIG TOP, THIS SETTING IS IGNORED (ADL TYPE 1 (OVERDRIVEN) ONLY)
 "target_fan_speed" : A NUMBER BETWEEN 0-6000, THE RPM (ROUNDS PER MINUTE) SPEED FOR FAN.
 (ADL MUST BE ENABLED) "adl_type" : 1 OR 2 , 1 - USE OVERDRIVEN , 2 - USE OVERDRIVE 5, DEFAULT IS 1 IF NOT SET, IF YOU DON'T HAVE TEMP OR CLOCKS DISPLAYED, TRY USING 2 (MOSTLY FOR OLDER CARDS)
+"persistent_memory" : TRUE OR FALSE, IF TRUE TRIES TO ALLOCATE EXTRA MEMORY FOR THE GPU IF AVAILABLE - CAUTION, MINER CAN BECOME UNSTABLE AND CRASH IN SOME OCCASIONS

 #IF USING --usecpuopencl YOU MUST SET CPU_CONF IN CONFIG FILE#